apollographql/apollo/docs/source/intro/platform.md

 As you connect more data sources and expand your schema, Apollo Server can handle a larger and larger percentage of your client data requests.
 Clients can continue using an existing solution for requests that your data graph doesn't yet support.

+### Make the jump to federation

+Apollo Server includes extension libraries that enable you to [federate your graph](#federate-your-graph-with-apollo-federation).
+In a federated architecture, your data graph's API is implemented across multiple services, each with its own GraphQL schema.
+Those schemas are merged by a **gateway** that intelligently executes operations across services.

 ## Query your graph with Apollo Client

 After you deploy a first version of your data graph, application clients can begin querying it.
 To execute these queries, you can use [**Apollo Client**](https://www.apollographql.com/docs/react/).

 Apollo Client is a customizable, [open-source](https://github.com/apollographql/apollo-client) JavaScript GraphQL client with powerful caching and state management features.
 It enables developers to define queries directly within the UI components that use them, and automatically update those components as query results arrive or change.
+It also works seamlessly with [TypeScript](https://www.apollographql.com/docs/react/development-testing/static-typing/).

 Apollo Client's cache locally replicates the parts of your data graph that your client cares about.
 This enables your client to query _itself_ for data if it's already present, dramatically improving performance by preventing unnecessary network requests.